Interpreting Embedding Spaces by Conceptualization: The Conceptualization Algorithm

+To allow a conceptual representation in various levels of abstraction, we have devised a method that, given a hierarchical ontology, generates a conceptual space of desired granularity.

+For the experiments described in this paper, we chose Wikipedia category-directed graph as our ontology, as it provides a constantly- updated, wide and deep coverage of our knowledge, but any other knowledge graph can be used instead.
+Since the edges in the Wikipedia graph are not labeled, we performed an additional step of assigning a score to each edge, based on its similarity to its siblings, which we named \emph{siblings} score (see Appendix \ref{sec:appendix_sibling}).

-A major strength of the hierarchical representation of concepts is its multiple levels of abstractions.
+A major strength of the hierarchical representation of concepts is its multiple levels of abstraction.
 For our purpose, that means that we can request a concept space with a given level of granularity.
-Given a concept graph $G$, after removing edges with low \emph{is-a} score, we can define $d(c)$, the depth of each concept (node) as the length of the shortest path from the root.
-We designate by $C^i=\{c \in C | d(c) = i\}$ as the set of all concepts with depth of exactly $i$.
-Table \ref{c_1_concepts} shows the concepts of $C^1$.
+Given a concept graph $G$, we can define $d(c)$, the depth of each concept (node) as the length of the shortest path from the root.
+We designate by $C^i=\{c \in C | d(c) = i\}$ as the set of all concepts with a depth of exactly $i$.
+For example, \textsc{Mathematics} and \textsc{Health} are concepts from $C^1$, and \textsc{Mathematical tools} and \textsc{Public health} are their direct children and are concepts from $C^2$.